 1. Only one dog per adult.
 If you have two dogs, please bring an adult friend with you.

-2. No dog shall be outside the orange traffic cones without being on-leash, held by an adult.
-Dogs can be off-leash only within the orange-coned area
+2. No dog shall be outside the permitted area without being on-leash (no more than than 6 feet), held by an adult.

-4. Dogs are not allowed to walk on the bike path (only to cross it).
+4. Dogs are not allowed to walk on the bike path (only to cross it), but are allowed to use the beach pedestrian path.

-5. Enter the orange-coned, off-leash area from the parking lot only.
-Dog are not allowed to enter from the Granada Boat Launch Ramp.
+5. Enter the off-leash area from the parking lot, or the concrete Granada Boat Launch Ramp.

 6. No aggressive dogs.